 |Major implementation||YouTube, Instagram, Spotify, Reddit, BitTorrent||Basecamp, Hulu, Twitter (originally), Github, Airbnb|

-In a nutshell, Django vs Rails is a modern, robust, object-oriented and server-side web frameworks offering adequate flexibility and tools to develop high-end websites.
+In a nutshell, Django vs Rails is a modern, robust, object-oriented and server-side web framework offering adequate flexibility and tools to develop high-end websites.
 Each of the frameworks has a large community base owing to their unique characteristics to be adopted by the developer fraternity.

 This has been a guide to the top differences between Django vs Rails.
 Here we have discussed Django vs Rails head to head comparison, key differences, and infographics and comparison table.
 You may also have a look at the following Django vs Rails articles to learn more –